 That’s the essence of summer.
 It’s an escape from the mundane.
 More than a season, summer means freedom.
-This year that’s something desperately needed.
-After weeks of lockdown, it’s time to journey to Arizona’s summer capital, Flagstaff.
+This year, that’s something desperately needed and it’s time to journey to Arizona’s summer capital, Flagstaff.

-Yet let’s keep safe practices in mind.
-With hundreds of miles of hiking and biking trails rambling across the landscape, it’s not hard to maintain social distancing.
+Yet, let’s stay and play responsibly.
+With hundreds of miles of hiking and biking trails rambling across the landscape, it's easy to let your mind wander and leave no trace.
 Here are a few less crowded trails to explore.

 Kendrick Park Watchable Wildlife Trail – This gentle loop moves from pine forest through open grassland, just north of Snowbowl Road.
 Between the diverse habitats, you may encounter a variety of bird and animal life.
 There are two options, a 0.25-mile paved loop suitable for wheelchairs or the longer 1.5-mile circle that pushes deeper into the woods, past an aspen grove and returns along the edge of a sun-kissed meadow.
 Move quietly and stay alert for mule deer, elk, pronghorn, coyote, badger, and porcupine.
 Since you’re here for the critters, please leave Fido at home.
 Hiking and wheelchairs only.